 - 4 oz sliced mozzarella

-- Mix together olives, red peppers, giardiniera, olive oil, vinegar, and oregano.
+- Mix together olives, roasted red peppers, giardiniera, olive oil, red wine vinegar, and oregano.

-- Slice bread horizontally; remove some of the interior if desired.
+- Slice bread horizontally and remove some of the interior if desired.

-- Spread half the olive mix on bottom half.
-Layer meat, then cheese, top with remaining olive mix and close sandwich.
+- Spread half the olive salad on the bottom half, layer meats then cheeses, top with remaining olive salad and close the sandwich.

-- Wrap tightly and press under weight for at least 1 hour.
-Slice and serve.
+- Wrap tightly and press under weight for at least 1 hour or overnight.
+Slice into wedges and serve.